tributech-solutions/tributech-oem-module-api/README.md

 * The return value is '1' if success or '0' if error.

 ## parse and save received configuration
-This command searches in the saved configuration for the stream name and returns the stream id.
+This function searches in the saved configuration for the stream name and returns the stream id.
 ```C
 uint8_t get_valueMetaDataId(char * stream_name, char * id);
 ```